Deep spirituality reminds us to be bold disciples that bring daring justice into our election conversations.

 - that leads a movement of healing and protecting places and people being negatively affected by climate change, in our own communities and around the world;

-- that individually and collectively lives out in action the belief that all human beings are created in the image of God, equal, and infinitely precious.
+The vision above is grounded in the fact that all human beings are created in the image of God, equal, and infinitely precious, and we individually and collectively have a responsibility to live that out in action.

-- Collaborate with other communities of faith to host All Candidates meetings during any election (a guide to planning meetings can be found in the downloads, below).
+- Collaborate with other communities of faith to host All Candidates meetings during any election (a guide found in the downloads, below).

 Background